 Health Information & Tools: myhealth.alberta.ca/Pages/HealthInfoToolsDefault.aspx

 Resources

 There's lots of information out there, and it can be confusing to know what information is accurate and true.
-Here are some great resources that may be helpful for you.
+Here is a great resource that may be helpful for you.